-The Republic of Macedonia has a new government after 11 years of absolute political control by the right-wing conservative party, the Internal Macedonian Revolutionary Organization – Democratic Party for Macedonian National Unity (VMRO-DPMNE) and its junior coalition partner, the ethnic Albanian Democratic Union for Integration (DUI).
+North Macedonia has a new government after 11 years of absolute political control by the right-wing conservative party, the Internal Macedonian Revolutionary Organization – Democratic Party for Macedonian National Unity (VMRO-DPMNE) and its junior coalition partner, the ethnic Albanian Democratic Union for Integration (DUI).
 The process entailed in the transfer of power was neither smooth nor democratic.
 After the failure of the VMRO-DPMNE and DUI to sustain their coalition following the 2016 parliamentary elections and form a new government, members of the previous regime, including President Gjorge Ivanov, used all possible means to prevent the creation of a new parliamentary majority composed of the opposition party – the Social Democratic Union of Macedonia (SDSM), DUI and two other ethnic Albanian parties that would form a new government.
 The president first failed to act in accordance with the constitution, since he asked for written guarantees of a new parliamentary majority, and later refused to give the mandate to the opposition leader Zoran Zaev (SDSM) without written guarantees that the new government would secure and safeguard constitutional order and the political system.
 At the same time, following a call from former Prime Minister Nikola Gruevski (VMRO-DPMNE) in a TV interview on February 26, 2017, an informal For Joint Macedonia movement started organizing protests aimed at maintaining the extant political order in the country.
 On April 27, 2017, the new majority elected as speaker of parliament Talat Xhaferi (DUI), an ethnic Albanian, former minister of defense under Gruevski and a commander in the National Liberation Army during the 2001 conflict.
-Following that, around 200 demonstrators, many wearing masks, broke through a police cordon and entered Macedonia’s parliament, attacking its members.
+Following that, around 200 demonstrators, many wearing masks, broke through a police cordon and entered North Macedonia’s parliament, attacking its members.
 Around 70 individuals were injured, including many members of parliament and future Prime Minister Zoran Zaev.
 In order to enter parliament, the mob received assistance from several VMRO-DPMNE members of parliament, who removed barricades from the gates there to prevent demonstrators from entering.

 Following five months of political uncertainty since the snap general elections in December 2016, a new government was finally voted in by the Assembly on May 31, 2017.
 The government was supported by 62 members of parliament and consisted of 25 ministers.
 The government faced serious challenges after 11 years of rule by the VMRO-DPMNE and Gruevski, during which the country witnessed a degradation of media freedom, a heavily biased judicial system, rampant corruption and frequent abuses of power.
 The first test for support of the new government was the municipal elections in October 2017, when the SDSM achieved a landslide victory by winning 57 mayoral posts, with only five posts going to candidates from the (new) opposition party, VMRO-DPMNE.
 The elections were evaluated as free and fair.

-Macedonia took decisive steps toward integration into NATO and accession negotiations with the EU.
-The Accession Protocol for Macedonia to join NATO was signed on February 6, 2019 and is currently in the process of being ratified by each of the member states.
-This was due to the fact that, under U.N. auspices, Greece and Macedonia reached a historic agreement on June 12, 2018 at Lake Prespa, resolving a long-standing dispute over the latter’s name and ending a bitter 27-year conflict that had kept Macedonia out of international institutions such as NATO and the EU.
-With this agreement, Macedonia agreed to change its constitutional name to “the Republic of North Macedonia,” while its citizens will officially be defined as “Macedonian/citizens of the Republic of North Macedonia.”
+North Macedonia took decisive steps toward integration into NATO and accession negotiations with the EU.
+The Accession Protocol for North Macedonia to join NATO was signed on February 6, 2019 and is currently in the process of being ratified by each of the member states.
+This was due to the fact that, under U.N. auspices, Greece and North Macedonia reached a historic agreement on June 12, 2018 at Lake Prespa, resolving a long-standing dispute over the latter’s name and ending a bitter 27-year conflict that had kept North Macedonia out of international institutions such as NATO and the EU.
+With this agreement, the country agreed to change its constitutional name to “the Republic of North Macedonia,” while its citizens will officially be defined as “Macedonian/citizens of the Republic of North Macedonia.”
 The language will be named Macedonian, with a constitutional clarification that it is a Slavic language.
 These changes were translated into constitutional amendments, which were approved by two-thirds of parliament.
 A majority was achieved after eight members of the opposition decided to support the constitutional changes.
 Most of these opposition members were personally or through family links involved in court trials for various criminal acts, including the violence in parliament on April 27, 2017.
 Their support came only after parliament passed a much-disputed Amnesty Law that legally absolved some of the participants in the 2017 mob attack on the legislature.

 In January 2018, a law was passed that extends the official use of the Albanian language across the country, in contrast to the previous law that only applied to areas where ethnic Albanians constitute at least 20% of the population.
 The opposition VMRO-DPMNE boycotted the vote and called the adoption of the law “fraudulent,” accusing the government of lying about it being an EU-sought reform.
 President Ivanov refused to sign the decree on the Law on Languages, arguing that it was unconstitutional.
 He refused to sign it even after parliament approved it a second time, thus again violating the constitution.
 The law was published in the Official Gazette as signed by the speaker of parliament, which was also unconstitutional.